TABLE OF CONTENTS

 Use of the order for payment procedure by the creditor is optional.
 The creditor can choose between this procedure and ordinary proceedings.

 In principle, the German order for payment procedure may also be used if the respondent is resident in another Member State or in a third country.
 However, it should be noted that Section 688(3) of the German Code of Civil Procedure provides that in cases where the order for payment would have to be served abroad the order for payment procedure can be used only if this is provided for in the Act on the Recognition and Enforcement of Judgments (Anerkennungs- und Vollstreckungsausführungsgesetz).
-Currently, this includes all Member States of the European Union and Iceland, Norway, and Switzerland.
+Currently, this includes all Member States of the European Union, Iceland, Norway, Switzerland and Israel.